Krazy George: In media

 George appeared in an episode of the Match Game-Hollywood Squares Hour, hired by panelist Robert Donner to improve his rapport with the audience.
 He was also a contestant in an episode of To Tell the Truth.

-He played a small role in the 1977 cult film "The Milpitas Monster."
+He played a small role in the 1976 cult film The Milpitas Monster.

 He was featured in a tenth-season episode of America's Got Talent, during which his entire act consisted solely of leading the audience in "the wave".
 He was buzzed out by the judges in seconds.

 Personal life

-George and his wife Pat live in Capitola in Northern California.
+George and his wife Pat live in Capitola in Central Coast of California.